retroelec/T-HMI-C64/README.md

-# C64 Emulator for ESP32-S3 (and ESP32) with "Android BLE keyboard" or "Web keyboard" (Lilygo T-HMI, Lilygo T-Display S3 AMOLED, Waveshare ESP32-S3-LCD-2.8, CYD)
+# C64 Emulator for ESP32-S3 (and ESP32) with "Android BLE keyboard" or "Web keyboard"

 A C64 emulator developed for the  [Lilygo T-HMI](https://lilygo.cc/products/t-hmi?srsltid=AfmBOorPecASXq7SyOqsX45fdQunicyf2Bg8MDc_GLFPwDzk0vfWwCg7) development board, featuring an ESP32-S3 chip, a 2.8-inch touch LCD, and an SD card slot.
 The emulator was later expanded to support the
 [Lilygo T-Display S3 AMOLED](https://lilygo.cc/products/t-display-s3-amoled?srsltid=AfmBOoq3R6k7Wx7UcW6C1HozzFvwgN2AkHtXgrbJKdD2U9mv75vTSvJI), the [ESP32-S3-LCD-2.8 from Waveshare](https://www.waveshare.com/product/esp32-s3-touch-lcd-2.8.htm)
 and the [ESP32 CYD board](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display).
+The emulator is also running on an ESP32-S3-WROOM with a 64x64 LED matrix panel.

 Keyboard input is implemented via a custom Android app or via a web interface.
 The Android app communicates with the emulator via Bluetooth Low Energy (BLE).